 When the NASL folded in 1984, that left indoor soccer as the top flight of professional soccer in the US ahead of qualifications for the 1986 World Cup.

 US soccer gets its act together

-With the demise of the NASL, the MISL in financial trouble and the US hosting of its first World Cup soon to be a reality, US Soccer realized it was time to get its act together.
+With the demise of the NASL, the MISL in financial trouble, and the US hosting of its first World Cup soon to be a reality, the federation realized it was time to get its act together.
 In August of 1988, the federation announced it would offer full time contracts for national team players so that they could make a living playing the game.
 When the US began its qualifying campaign for the 1990 World Cup, only one player was not under contract to the USSF.
 When Paul Caligiuri scored the goal for the US in its 1-0 victory over Costa Rica on April 16, 1989 at the National Stadium in San Jose, Costa Rica, the US would be back in the World Cup for the first time in forty years.

 A version of this article was first published on May 5, 2010.